godotengine/godot-docs/classes/class_editorexportplatformmacos.rst

 :ref:`bool<class_bool>` **display/high_res**

-If ``true``, the application is rendered at native display resolution, otherwise it is always rendered at loHPI resolution and upscaled by OS when required.
+If ``true``, the application is rendered at native display resolution, otherwise it is always rendered at loDPI resolution and upscaled by OS when required.

 .. rst-class:: classref-item-separator